• Skip to primary navigation

 • 6 ounces bittersweet chocolate OR 1 cup chocolate chips

-• 1 tablespoon unsweetened cocoa powder like Hershey's cocoa
+• 1 tbsp unsweetened cocoa powder like Hershey's cocoa

 • Pinch of kosher salt